 This section describes in detail the documents that must be uploaded and submitted with the grant application via ZoomGrants for the application to be considered complete and eligible.
-These include Letters of commitment, the letter of commitment summary letter, map, fiscal sponsor agreement (if applicable) and Indirect Cost Rate Agreement (when using an indirect rate approved by your cognizant agency)
+These include Letters of commitment, the letter of commitment summary letter, CFSC completion certification for the Project Location Survey, fiscal sponsor agreement (if applicable) and Indirect Cost Rate Agreement (when using an indirect rate approved by your cognizant agency).